dome church with details of red roof and marble in white and green in florence

-Will it be Florence or Venice?
+Will it be Venice or Florence?
 Venice with its picture-perfect canal views.
 Or, Florence, where everywhere you look there’s art and beauty.

-Both Venice and Florence are worth visiting, but which city is better?
+Both Venice and Florence are worth visiting, but is Florence better than Venice?
+Or is Venice better than Florence?

-As part of my Italy trip, I spent time in Rome, Florence, tiny Tuscan towns, Cinque Terre and Venice!
+As part of my trip to Italy, I spent time in Rome, Florence, Tuscany, Cinque Terre and Venice!
 Seeing I spent time in both Florence and Venice – equally the same number of nights, I will share my personal experience with you!

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.